Nearly Optimal Bounds for Distributed Wireless Scheduling in the SINR Model: -Approximate Distributed Scheduling Algorithm

 \section{$O(\log n)$-Approximate Distributed Scheduling Algorithm}

-The algorithm from \cite{KV10} is listed below as {\bf Distributed}.
-It is a very natural algorithm, in the same tradition of backoff schemes as ALOHA \cite{Tanenbaum:2002:CN:572404}, or more recent algorithms in the SINR model \cite{Dinitz2010,GT2011}.
+The algorithm from \cite{KV10}, listed below as \algo{Distributed}, is a natural backoff scheme, in the tradition of ALOHA \cite{Tanenbaum:2002:CN:572404}.
+It is run synchronously, but independently, on each sender of a link.
+The algorithm, and all the results in this section, work for an arbitrary fixed sublinear length-monotone power assignment.

 The algorithm is mostly self-descriptive.
-One point to note is that Line \ref{needack} necessitates some sort of acknowledgement mechanism for the distributed algorithm to stop.
-For simplicity, we will defer the issue of acknowledgements to Section \ref{sec:duality} and simply assume their existence for now.
-Theorem \ref{thm:mainth} below implies our main positive result.
+The constant $c_1$ is to be chosen to satisfy the high probability bound desired.
+One point to note is that Line \ref{needack} necessitates some sort of acknowledgment mechanism for the distributed algorithm to stop.
+For simplicity, we will defer the issue of acknowledgments to Section \ref{sec:acks} and simply assume their existence for now.
+Thm.~\ref{thm:mainth} below implies our main positive result.
+Let $\Lambda = \Lambda(L)$.

-\begin{theorem} If all links of set $L$ run \textbf{Distributed}, then each link will be scheduled by time $O(\Lambda(L) \log n)$ with high probability. \end{theorem}
+\begin{theorem} If all links of a set $L$ of $n$ links run \algo{Distributed}, then $L$ is fully scheduled in $O(\Lambda \log n)$ slots, with high probability. \end{theorem}